jpratt9/john-pratt.com/src/frontend/content/posts/python-web-scraping-tutorial/index.md

 ## Building Your Scraping Environment

 Before you write a single line of code, let's get your workspace set up properly.
 I can't stress this enough: a clean, organized environment will save you from countless headaches later, especially when you start juggling different projects with their own dependencies.
-Think of it as prepping your kitchen before you start cooking-it just makes everything run smoother.
+Think of it as prepping your kitchen before you start cooking - it just makes everything run smoother.

 This initial setup really comes down to three things: getting Python installed, creating a dedicated virtual environment for your project, and then pulling in the specific libraries we'll need for scraping.